 Students enrolled in credit classes are required to go to the Student Service Center at any ECC location to obtain a student ID.
-The photo ID must be with the student while on campus, off campus facilities, or College sanctioned activities.
-Students will be required to use their student ID at the Bookstore, Library, Cashier, and Student Services.
-Students will be able to swipe their card to sign-in at the Learning Center, Testing Center, Fitness Center, and other locations on campus.
+The student ID must be with the student while on campus, off campus facilities, or College sanctioned activities.
+Students will be required to present their student ID to use services at a variety of locations on campus, including but not limited to, the Library, Learning Center, Testing Center, and Student Services.